emerconn/emerconn/README.md

 💼 DevOps & Cloud Engineer for Wolters Kluwer

-I love two things: solving complex problems and collaborating with people.
+I love two things most: solving complex problems and collaborating with people.

 and coffee.